-Courses offered in the University Access Program will be face to face and online this academic year.
-Some courses may have weekly scheduled video-conferenced sessions, while others may run face to face or a combination.
+Courses offered in the University Access Program will be face-to-face and online this academic year.
+Some courses may have weekly scheduled video-conference sessions, while others may run face to face or a combination.

 Contact the school or a program advisor or use the button below to find out more about your options and the supports we have prepared.